wisp/nfc-wisp-hw/README.md

   	- **Active** (battery-powered) -- connect battery and keep Rz0.
 Charge the battery for running tasks **without** NFC reader.

-        **Note**: For semi-passive/active mode, a rechargable li-ion thin film battery will be connected to NFC-WISP, it can be directlly charged by **NFC reader** or **NFC-enabled cell-phone (may need custermized app to send more power)** and **13.56Mhz wireless charging system**  (see paper: Enabling Seamless Wireless Power Delivery in Dynamic Environment,Sample, A.P., Waters, B.H. ; Wisdom, S.T. ; Smith, J.R.).
+        **Note**: For semi-passive/active mode, a rechargable li-ion thin film battery will be connected to NFC-WISP, it can be directlly charged by **NFC reader** or **NFC-enabled cell-phone** (may need custormized app to send more power) and **13.56Mhz wireless charging system**  (see paper: Enabling Seamless Wireless Power Delivery in Dynamic Environment,Sample, A.P., Waters, B.H. ; Wisdom, S.T. ; Smith, J.R.).